qubies/speedy_researcher/README.md

                         -- default=2
   --letter_boost LETTER_BOOST
-                        The amount of time to increase the pause for each letter in a word -- default=0.02 --hide_punctuation    Remove trailing punctuation from words displayed
+                        The amount of time to increase the pause for each letter in a word -- default=0.01 --uncommon UNCOMMON   The amount of time to increase the pause for each uncommon word -- default=0.2 --hide_punctuation    Remove trailing punctuation from words displayed
 ```